 Students are scholastically eligible for graduation when they have satisfied the specific requirements of the program in which they are enrolled, have paid all outstanding debts to the College, and have a major grade point average of 2.0.
-Students enrolled in the Dental Assisting program are required to make a "C" or above on all courses to be eligible for graduation.
 Physical Therapist Assistant and Medical Assisting students must make a "C" or better on all courses including General Education to be eligible for graduation.
 PTA students should refer to the PTA Handbook for grading of Clinical Evaluation.